bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-missjudgements.markdown

 # Wrong question tendency

 This is when the question asked is already wrong.

-E.g. "Can it be done?".
+Question: Can it be done?
-Usually most of the things in software can be done.
-The better questions are "Should we do it?"
-"Is there a better/faster alternative?"
+Actual answer: Usually most of the things in software can be done.
+Better questions: Should we do it?
+Is there a better/faster alternative?

 # Form over substance tendency